Reviewing Classroom Procedures with Officer Buckle and Gloria

 See where I’m coming from?
 We REALLY needed this review!

-Part of our close reading of this book was also look at character responses to events and challenges in the story.
+Don’t you just love this dynamic duo?
+Part of our close reading of this book was to also look at character responses to events and challenges in the story.

 If you’re not familiar with Reading Response Journals, you can check out more posts about them here.
 I love these spirals!
 They are very flexible as to what we include.

-To complete this activity, we first brainstormed safety tips from the story, as well as rules in our classroom.
+To complete this activity, we first brainstormed safety tips from the story.
+We also took a moment to review these are part of the rules in our classroom.
 Then, students choose one rule to write about.

-I guided students through supporting their position by using details.
-We kept our thoughts organized using this brainstorm sheet.
+I guided students through supporting their positions by using details.
+We kept our thoughts organized using this brainstorming sheet.

-The next day, we used our brainstorm to create a rough draft of our opinion piece.
-Our main focus was to have a clearly stated opinion, three details to support our opinion, and a concluding statement.
+The next day, we used our brainstorming sheet to create a rough draft of our opinion piece.
+Our main focus was to have:

 Once students finished their rough drafts, they found a buddy to edit their writing.